writeson/fastapi_presentation/README.md

 # FastAPI Presentation
 # Introduction

-This repository contains an example of a FastAPI application used with a presentation about FastAPI.
-My goal is this repository is useful as an tool to help developers get up to speed to use the framework to create APIs.
+This repository contains an example application used with a presentation about FastAPI.
+My goal for this repository making it a useful tool to help developers get up to speed to use the FastAPI framework to create APIs.

 # FastAPI